The money talk: Should I tell them how much we’re worth?

 Also, consider scheduling time for these discussions in a quiet, neutral setting free from distractions.
 This helps to convey the importance of the topic to you and to them.
 Holding regular family meetings can be a good best practice to discuss family and financial matters.

 Start early and expand lessons as children mature.
-Teaching your children about money management and providing opportunities for them to take responsibility and accountability for money helps to set the stage for later conversations around your estate plan.
+Teaching your children about money management and providing opportunities for them to take responsibility and accountability for money helps to set the stage for later conversations around your estate planning strategies.
 It’s important to frame key messages in ways that match where your children are developmentally, including consideration of ages, learning styles, and life stages.

 For many families, early lessons with children include fostering philanthropy through giving of time and money.
 Promoting hard work and instilling a sound work ethic helps children understand that entitlement does not outweigh responsibility.
 Providing opportunities for adult children to have a role and a voice in the family enterprise helps to build upon and advance wealth education.